thomasvrussell/snail/README.rst

 - `4-LSTM_Predictions_on_New_SN.ipynb </snlstm/notebooks/4-LSTM_Predictions_on_New_SN.ipynb>`_: the notebook provides a guide for users who want apply our LSTM model on very limited spectroscopic data of newly discovered SNe Ia.

-Publications Use Our Method
+Publications use our method
 -----------

 - *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, Armin Rest, et al., 2021, ApJ)*.

-Todo List
+Todo list
 -----------

 - Support spectral sequence with arbitrary timesteps as input. (current model only accepts spectral pair inputs.)

 - Support more flexible wavelength range for input spectra. (current model is trained on spectra with uniform wavelength range from 3800 to 7200 A.)

-Common Issues
+Common issues
 -----------

 TBD